yetanotherengineerr/JavaInterviewQuestions/AllStreamMethodsExplained.md

 These come from Java Stream API, introduced in Java 8 and expanded later.
 Grouped by type of operation:

-1️⃣ Stream Creation Methods
-These create a Stream.
+### 1. Stream Creation Methods - these create a Stream.
 | Method                                    | Description                                   |
 |-------------------------------------------|-----------------------------------------------|
 | Collection.stream()                       | Creates a sequential stream from a collection |